 The International Baccalaureate Organization (IBO), founded in 1968 in Geneva, Switzerland, is a recognized leader in the field of international education.
-It is a non-profit, mission-driven foundation that, as of January 2013, works with 3,515 schools to develop and offer three challenging programs in 144 countries to approximately 1,075,000 students.
+It is a non-profit, mission-driven foundation that, as of September 2019, works with 3,421 schools offering the Diploma Program, in 157 different countries worldwide.
 While the IB programs cultivate internationalism and respect for other cultures, they also adapt to the local environment and allow students to maintain a strong sense of cultural identity.
 Students are taught to be active learners, well-rounded individuals and engaged citizens, who gain practical experience of being part of an international community.

 The IBO aims to: